-Asturias is a region of stunning scenery, splendid beaches, unspoiled nature and a rich architectural, industrial and cultural heritage.
-The region’s beaches are uncrowned and inland there are lively cities and areas of great natural beauty.
-There are several major destinations in the Asturias region - the cities of Oviedo, Gijon and Aviles, along with the scenic village of Ribadesella.
+Asturias is a region of splendid beaches, unspoiled nature, dotted with rich architectural, industrial and cultural heritage.
+Apart from the region’s uncrowned beaches, there are lively inland cities and areas of great natural beauty.
+There are several major destinations in the Asturias region, including the cities of Oviedo, Gijon and Aviles, along with the scenic village of Ribadesella.
 Our guide includes tips and information concerning these four key Asturias locations.

 A gateway between the two nations of the Iberian peninsula, Badajoz lies as close to Lisbon as it does to Madrid or Seville, and the city draws on influences from both sides of the border, as well as from centuries of tumultuous history, to form its distinctive character.
 Winding medieval alleys and a skyline dotted with palace towers make the historic town a sight to behold, while the remnants of the majestic Alcazaba watch over the city as they have for centuries, once an impenetrable fortress that protected the area from countless invasions.

 If any one town can be considered to be, or to have been for many decades, a reference of tourism and leisure at every level, not just in Spain but throughout Europe, that place must surely be Benidorm.
-This is not only because the town was planned and designed with its visitors enjoyment in mind, has friendly people and a wonderful Mediterranean climate that ensures magnificent holidays all year round but also because, together with its beautiful natural surroundings and glorious beaches, it offers a wide range of accommodation, leisure facilities, services and restaurants that make it the ideal place in which to enjoy holidays or to celebrate any kind of meetings and incentives events.
+This is not only because the town was planned and designed with its visitors enjoyment in mind, has friendly people and a wonderful Mediterranean climate that ensures magnificent holidays all year round but also because, together with its beautiful natural surroundings and glorious beaches.

 The Basque city of Bilbao is a spellbinding capital of design and gastronomy.
 With one of the world’s finest buildings - the Guggenheim - at its heart, Bilbao dazzles with style and energy and boasts a unique identity and still speaks Europe’s oldest and most enigmatic language.